GRAINS-CBOT wheat futures extend retreat from 2012 high

 "The corn market has become overbought," said Tomm Pfitzenmaier, analyst for Summit Commodity Brokerage in Iowa.

-Traders are waiting for the U.S. Department of Agriculture to issue monthly World Agriculture Supply and Demand Estimates (WASDE) on Nov.
+Traders are waiting for the U.S. Department of Agriculture to issue its monthly World Agriculture Supply and Demand (WASDE) estimates on Nov.
 9.

-Analysts polled by Reuters on average expect the agency to report higher U.S. corn and soybean production and yield estimates than October.
+Expectations of a big U.S. crop estimate in the report added pressure to CBOT soybeans, traders said.

-(Reporting by Tom Polansek in Chicago, Naveen Thukral in Singapore and Sybille de La Hamaide in Paris; Editing by Jan Harvey, William Maclean and Jonathan Oatis)
+(Reporting by Tom Polansek in Chicago, Naveen Thukral in Singapore and Sybille de La Hamaide in Paris; Editing by Sherry Jacob-Phillips, Jan Harvey, William Maclean)

 ((Thomas.Polansek@thomsonreuters.com; https://twitter.com/tpolansek))